brimdata/zync/design.md

 The cursor is now at 2 since there still is pending data with a `seqno` of 2.

-> NOTE this encapsulation will automatically run be `zinger sync` once
+> NOTE this encapsulation will automatically run be `zync sync` once
 > we add this capability.

 To illustrate the steps here, you can manually load this data into